swatii-solanki/Android-Interview-Questions/Dependecy-Injection.md

     For example, Hilt doesn't directly support content providers.
 If you want a content provider to use Hilt to get some dependencies, you need to define an interface that is annotated with @EntryPoint for each binding type that you want and include qualifiers.
 Then add @InstallIn to specify the component in which to install the entry point as follows:

+12. #### What is Lazy Injection?
+    Lazy<T> is a Dagger2 construct that allows deferred creation of a dependency.

+13. #### Why use Lazy Injection?
+    - Deferred Initialization: If a dependency is heavy and you don’t need it immediately after the component is created, you can delay its instantiation.
+    - Single Instantiation: The dependency is created only once, the first time it’s requested.
+Subsequent requests will return the same instance.